Last Updated on

 iOS PWAs only work with Safari

-To run and install a PWA on an iPhone, the user must use the Safari browser.
+To run and install a PWA on an iPhone, you must use the Safari browser.

 While this won’t affect most iPhone users (it’s estimated that around 80% of iOS users use Safari as their default browser), it does lower overall usability of PWAs on iPhones.